TaygaHoshi/tt-project/Branches/Primary/Primary - Witchery.md

 **Effect**
 	This spell's precision roll is made against Constitution.
 	Apply sickened to a target.
-	Weakened does not stack.
-If a creature is already weakened, only the longer one applies.

 ## Lightning
 **Category:** Offense
 **Execution Time:** Action
 **Cost:** 2 energy
 **Range:** 5 meters
-**Duration:** (1 + C/2) rounds
+**Duration:** (1 + C/2) hits
 **Effect**
 	(Projectile)
-	A powerful arc of lightning leaves your hand and strikes your target, dealing 10 damage and applying electrified for the duration.
+	A powerful arc of lightning leaves your hand and strikes your target, dealing 10 magical damage and applying electrified for the duration.

 ## Selective Effect
 **Category:** Modification